IgorDuca/IgorDuca/README.md

 ## :busts_in_silhouette: Work and study statuses

 - 🌱 Pretending to learn Java;
-- 💬 Looking for job as Back-End developer;
+- 💬 Working as Full-Stack developer;
 - 📫 Come see more about me on my LinkedIn: [@igorfelipeduca](https://www.linkedin.com/in/igorfelipeduca/).

 ## :earth_africa: Technologies